 terminate called after throwing an instance of 'std::logic_error'

-When an exception is thrown as part of a constructor, it is not possible to recover from that within the constructor.
-We just need to rethrow the error.
+When an exception is thrown as part of a constructor’s function-try block, it is impossible to recover from that within the associated catch

 Therefore, the use of function try blocks within constructors has two purposes: